zbakhytzhanonvna/boostcasino/README.md

 When searching games, the result is not immediate, I had to add interceptor, adding some delay untill the client gets response
 That was not enough, the next command starts immediately and it gets old dom, still not refrehsed, so I had to add 1 second wait to delay next command.
-It was added in `HomePage.search` method
+It was added in `HomePage.search` method Language Menu is overlapped by top element
+Hamburher Menu is overlappen in iphone-x
+Extract Menu List to site-navigation.feature,
+Make tap menu extendable

 TODO
 How to ensure game loaded succesfully?
 Maybe intercept requests